Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Scenes/Display3DLabelsInScene/README.md

 ## How it works

-1. Create an `AGSScene` from a `PortalItem`.
+1. Create a `Scene` from a `PortalItem`.
-2. Add the scene to an `AGSSceneView` and load it.
+2. Add the scene to a `SceneView` and load it.
-3. After loading is complete, obtain the `AGSFeatureLayer` from one of the `AGSGroupLayer`s in the scene's `operationalLayers`.
+3. After loading is complete, obtain the `FeatureLayer` from one of the `GroupLayer`s in the scene's `operationalLayers`.
 4. Create a `TextSymbol` to define how labels are stylized.
 5. After the `Scene` has loaded, obtain the `FeatureLayer` from the scene's `operationalLayers`.
-6. Create an `AGSLabelDefinition` using an  `AGSArcadeLabelExpression`.
+6. Create an `LabelDefinition` using an  `ArcadeLabelExpression`.
     * Set the "labelExpressionInfo.expression" key to define what text the label should display.
 You can use fields of the feature by using `$feature.NAME` in the expression.
 7. Add the definition to the feature layer's `labelDefinitions` array.

 ## Relevant API

-* AGSArcadeLabelExpression
 * ArcadeLabelExpression
 * FeatureLayer
 * LabelDefinition